alexsnow348/learning-notes/learning-notes/literature-review/reviews/@hackingTamingChance1990.md

   - ethics
 ---

-# The taming of chanceØ
+# The taming of chance
 ##### Ian Hacking (1990)
 [PDF](hackingTamingChance1990.pdf)